HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 This is a demake of Fire Emblem Echoes: Shadows of Valentia on the GBA.
 It includes reworked maps and a few new characters, as well as a few changes to the writing and game mechanics.
 Otherwise, it is largely faithful to the original games.
 The base game is FE8U.

-Currently playable halfway through Act 3 (4 maps complete on Alm route, 3 maps complete and one split-map partially complete on Celica's.
-6 total story maps remaining, plus two dungeons on the way.)
+Currently playable through Act 3, with 28 story maps, 1 gaiden chapter, and 5 repeatable maps.

 Specifically: